-How can Agricultural Marketing Co-operative Societies (AMCOS) be further leveraged as a channel for increased access and utilisation, and what should financial institutions consider to ensure their services are effective?
+How can Agricultural Marketing Co-operative Societies (AMCOS) be further leveraged as a channel for increased access and utilization, and what should financial institutions consider to ensure their services are effective?
 One of our learning approaches to these questions is conducting relevant research that informs interventions that can delve into different value chains, introduce new technologies, and create new partnerships – all with the aim of improving digital inclusion among smallholder farmers.

 Read the full case study here.

 One such project involved the cashew sector – one of Tanzania’s largest exports.
 The cashew sector boasts having 300,000 smallholder farmers who produce 265,000 MT of cashew with a worth of TSh.
 780 billion (US$350 M).
-It is a highly structured value chains with farmers required to aggregate their prodUce into warehouses through agricultural and marketing co-operatives societies (AMCOS) and sell through an auction process.
-However, financial transactions in the sector were hampered by cash payment processes, which involve a high level of risk and challenges, including transparency, security and timeliness, among others.
+It is a highly structured value chain with farmers required to aggregate their prodUce into warehouses through agricultural and marketing co-operatives societies (AMCOS) and sell through an auction process.
+However, financial transactions in the sector were hampered by cash payment processes, which involve a high level of risk and challenges, including transparency, security, and timeliness, among others.

 To address the risks and challenges, the Government of Tanzania passed the Cashew Nut Act of 2017-18, requiring all cashew nut farmers to sell through cooperatives and as well as to receive payments through a bank account (including mobile money accounts).

 As an implementing partner, the Financial Sector Deepening Trust (FSDT) took on the task of coordinating the various actors across the payment value chain to ensure that the new model would work.
-This involved incorporating banks and mobile money providers for high value and low value payments respectively.
+This involved incorporating banks and mobile money providers for high value and low-value payments respectively.
 To enhance learning, FSDT invited AFA and to conduct a synopsis AND improve the model going forward.

 Despite the success, the study uncovered a number of key challenges.
 Some of these were payment delays, distrust of FSPs and AMCOS, limited value proposition for the farmers, and immediate cash-out.
-The study further increased our understanding of farmers’ spending and borrowing behaviours, which is essential for developing products that (1) meet their needs and (2) encourage repeat use of these products and services.
+The study further increased our understanding of farmers’ spending and borrowing behaviors, which is essential for developing products that (1) meet their needs and (2) encourage repeat use of these products and services.

 This case study highlights our insights on the Cashew Sector, outlining strategic levers that Financial Service Providers should use, and value chains that the Cashew model can be potentially replicated.
-Read the full case study here.

 Paul Kweheria, Tanzania Country Director, Mercy Corps AFA